GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-linux.md

 ### Which SSH key does IAP Desktop use for authentication?

-By default, IAP Desktop uses [a ECDSA NISTP-256 key pair for SSH public key authentication](ssh-algorithms.md).
+By default, IAP Desktop uses [an ECDSA NISTP-256 key pair for SSH public key authentication](ssh-algorithms.md).
 The key is created automatically on first use, is managed using the [Microsoft Software Key Storage Provider :octicons-link-external-16:](https://docs.microsoft.com/en-us/windows/win32/seccertenroll/cng-key-storage-providers#microsoft-software-key-storage-provider), and is not exportable.